-Using a non-Skydio USB-C wall adapter less than 65W may extend charging times.
+Using a non-Skydio USB-C wall adapter less than 65W may increase charging times.

-Remove the red plastic gimbal clip before charging.
+[note] Remove the red plastic gimbal clip before charging. [/note]

 If the battery is above 60% state of charge, after 14 days of idle time (no flights) it will start to self-discharge down to approx. 60%.
 This self-discharge helps retain capacity over the life of the battery and may take several days to complete.
 Charge your battery as you would normally to exit this idle state.

-While charging, the Skydio 2 should be in an open area as it is normal for the drone's magnesium chassis to become warm to the touch.
+While charging, your drone should be in an open area as it is normal for the magnesium chassis to become warm to the touch.

 If you have questions or need additional support—feel free to reach out to Customer Support.